D-C4ptain/d-c4ptain.github.io/_posts/2023-06-24-Africa-battle-ctf-2023.md

 Later on after the ctf was over, a [friend](https://twitter.com/byronchris25) approached it with `server side template injection` techniques.
 [Server Side Template Injection(SSTI)](https://portswigger.net/web-security/server-side-template-injection) - Allows an attacker to include template code into an existing (or not) template.
 A template engine makes designing HTML pages easier by using static template files which at runtime replaces variables/placeholders with actual values in the HTML pages.

-I learned that the app was built on [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) - a templating engine for python web apps.
+I learned that the app was built on [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) - a templating engine for python web apps: django and flask.

 I had to come back and finish what I started!
 I checked on [`PayloadsAllTheThings`](https://github.com/D-C4ptain/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection#jinja2---basic-injection) and tried a basic Jinja payload.